andrewhlui/fetch/README.md

 - There are a lot of nulls where there shouldn't be.
 - There is data that defies business logic.
 - There are items that do not sum up to their totals.

+### Q4: Message

+Hey `business-leader` --

+I got a chance to look through the data that you'd sent me.
+There are some issues with the data that I'll need your help with:
+1. We have the same brands represented multiple times in the data -- e.g. "BAKEN-ETS" is associated with both `brand_id`s of `585a961fe4b03e62d1ce0e76` and `5d9d08d1a60b87376833e348`.
+There's some inconsistencies in the other brand-related data as well --

+What questions do you have about the data?
+How did you discover the data quality issues?
+What do you need to know to resolve the data quality issues?
+What other information would you need to help you optimize the data assets you're trying to create?
+What performance and scaling concerns do you anticipate in production and how do you plan to address them?